Professor Alyn H MoriceAcademic Department of MedicineCastle Hill HospitalCastle RoadCottinghamEast YorkshireHU16 5JQ

 Some patients endure repeated episodes of post viral cough and it seems that they arepredisposed to sustained increase in the cough reflex following viral inflammation.
 Thisheightened sensitivity can be demonstrated with inhalational cough challenge.
 It ispossible that the receptors responsible for transmitting cough are upregulated by theinflammation of respiratory tract infection and that the upregulation continues well afterthe virus has disappeared.
 Post viral cough can be resistant to treatment.
 Both shortacting bronchodilators and anti cholinergic agents have been tried and been found to beineffective.
 Inhaled steroids may work in some patients but evidence is difficult to obtainin a condition which remits spontaneously.
 Once again clinical trials with adequatenumbers of patients have not been performed.
 A pragmatic approach would be to treatpost viral cough in the same fashion as viral cough and await spontaneous resolution.

+A number of interesting features of acute cough may be gleaned from the MorbidityStatistics in General Practice Survey.
+The data set is collected by participating practicesand represents a snapshot of consultation and diagnosis within England and Wales.
 Presentation with upper respiratory tract infection is by far the commonest consultation ingeneral practice and, therefore, represents an enormous workload within the NationalHealth Service.
 The rate of consultation varies enormously with age and sex.
 Perhapsunsurprisingly children, or rather their parents, consult at a very high rate: a mean of sixconsultations per annum.
 The rate rapidly falls in childhood and at age 15 a veryinteresting gender difference appears in consultation rates.
 During the reproductiveyears consultations are twice that for women than they are for men.
 After the age of 55consultation rates in both men and women become equal again.
 Whilst this could beexplicable by societal differences in that women have easier access to general practiceand consult more, this is not borne out by examination of the statistics for othersymptoms and there are intriguing clues to the fact that women may have a heightenedcough reflex compared to men.
-Women exposed to cough challenge with protussiveagents cough twice as much as men or conversely cough the same amount at a lower dose.
-This could be explained as being an artifact of inhaling drug into a smaller lungvolume but women are also over-represented in those patients who develop ACEinhibitor cough.
-Again, the ratio of men to women is approximately two to one.
-Thus, itis possible that the increased consultation rate seen in women in the reproductive yearsis due to an intrinsically heightened cough reflex in women.
+Women exposed to cough challenge with protussiveagents cough twice as much as men or conversely cough the same amount at a lower

+The reason for the well recognised winter exacerbation of respiratory tract infectioninduced cough is unknown.
+In recent years this has only been in part due to influenza.
 The other major viruses circulating causing the winter exacerbation are adenovirusesand respiratory syncytial virus.
 The seasonal nature of acute cough makes forpredictable strain on the Health Service.
 The few specific remedies available to us suchas influenza vaccination and the prophylactic use of drugs such as Relenza may have animpact on winter exacerbations but there is still each year an increase of ten fold in thenumber of consultations.
 One method of reducing patient contact may be by supplyingsimple written advice such as that detailed in Table 1.

+By definition acute cough is benign and self-limiting.
+A case can be made therefore forwithholding treatment and indeed this is what the majority of the population does.
 However, some infections produce cough of such distressing intensity that treatment maybe requested or even demanded.
 Such treatment was recently reviewed by the Drug &Therapeutics Bulletin and it was concluded that there was no effective treatment.
 This isbecause there is a marked lack of clinical trial evidence in this area.
 Whilst thisobservation is correct I believe the conclusion to be wrong.
 The problem with determiningwhat is efficacious in cough arises from the extreme difficulty of performing properrandomised, double blind studies in a variable symptom such as acute cough.
 Coughitself is a very variable and episodic phenomenon and within a given population there isalso a marked intersubject variation in cough intensity and duration.
 Finally, in asymptom caused by a wide variety of different organisms of varying natural history,providing adequate power to compare treatment with the control group requires vastnumbers of patients.
 Thus, there is no gold standard clinical study in the literature onwhich to base treatment strategies.
 I believe however, absence of evidence is notevidence of absence (of therapeutic effect).

 If one takes second line evidence, such as those obtained from cough challenge studiesand there is a wealth of evidence suggesting that many treatments available do have asignificant effect on the cough reflex.